Cost of homeowners insurance

 Age of home

-How much coverage you have
+How much homeowners insurance coverage do you need?

 - Other structures coverage: Should an outside structure (such as a fence, shed or garage) be damaged, other structures coverage may help pay for any needed repairs.

-- Personal property: This protects the contents of your home.
+- Personal belongings This protects the contents of your home.
 Should a covered incident happen and affect your personal property, your insurance provider would provide you funds to cover for the value of your insured items.
 You might want to opt for extra coverage for certain items like jewelry or musical instruments that have limits you might exceed.

 - Liability coverage: This protects you against lawsuits for personal injury or property damage that you, your family members, or your pets may cause.
+Liability limits typically start around $100,000 and can be increased based on needs.

 How to save on home insurance